github/developer.github.com/content/v3/search.md

      Qualifies which fields are searched.
 With this qualifier you can restrict the search to just the file contents, the file path, or both.
    * [Languages](https://help.github.com/articles/searching-code#language)
-      Searches code based on what language it's written in.
+      Searches code based on what language it's written in
    * [Forks](https://help.github.com/articles/searching-code#forks)
       Specifies the number of forks a hosting repository could have
    * [Size](https://help.github.com/articles/searching-code#size)